AnkitHProfile/smart-reading-companion/README.md

 # Smart Reading Companion

 Smart Reading Companion is a Chrome Extension that summarizes long-form web articles into clean, structured paragraphs.
-It extracts the main content (ignoring ads, sidebars, and related links) and produces a concise summary—targeting about **30%** of the article length—so you can understand the key ideas quickly.
+It extracts the main content (ignoring ads, sidebars, and related links) and produces a concise summary, targeting about **30%** of the article length, so you can understand the key ideas quickly.

 ---